 Sometimes surgical treatment alone is not sufficient for kidney cancer.
 If you had metastatic disease (cancer that has spread to other organs) when you were diagnosed, or if you have developed metastatic cancer since your nephrectomy, your doctor will most likely recommend additional treatment.
 The most commonly used treatments for kidney cancer are various forms of “targeted therapies” or immunotherapy.
 Targeted therapies — so-called because they “target” cancer at the cellular level — have expanded the options for the treatment of kidney cancer.
 Other traditional, but less-often used, treatments include radiation therapy and chemotherapy.
 Several investigational therapies, including vaccine therapy, are also available.

-If you are a patient experiencing side effects from any of the FDA-approved medications that follow, the Kidney Cancer Association’s Nurse Telephone Information Service may be able to answer questions and provide assistance: +1 503-215-7921.
+If you are experiencing side effects from any of the FDA-approved medications that follow, please contact your healthcare provider.

 Information about FDA approved drugs: National Cancer Institute List of Drugs Approved for Kidney (Renal Cell) Cancer

 View and download Drug Infomation Sheets and Side Effect Infomation Sheets